Syed-Tahmid99/Syed-Tahmid99/README.md

-- 👋 Hi, I’m @Syed Tahmid Alam
+- 👋 Hello, this is Syed Tahmid Alam.
-- 👀 I’m interested in Sports
+- 👀 I’m interested in Sports.
-- 🌱 I’m currently learning Economics
+- 🌱 I’m currently learning Economics.
-- 💞️ I’m looking to collaborate on GitHub
+- 💞️ I’m looking to collaborate on GitHub.
-- 📫 How to reach me via email
+- 📫 Reach me via email: syedtahmidalam101@gmail.com

 <!---
 Syed-Tahmid99/Syed-Tahmid99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.